exercism/c/docs/CONTRIBUTING.md

 Subsequently note that there are a few things specific to this repository that are explained below.

+## Code of Conduct

+Help us keep exercism welcoming.
+Please read and abide by the [Code of Conduct](https://github.com/exercism/exercism.io/blob/master/CODE_OF_CONDUCT.md).

 ## Pull Requests

 It would be awesome if you follow this [simple guidelines](https://github.com/exercism/docs/blob/master/contributing/pull-request-guidelines.md) while creating your PR, but it isn't required.